Korean War: Division of Korea (1945)

+Joint US-Soviet occupation (1945–1948)

 On 7 September 1945, General Douglas MacArthur issued Proclamation No. 1 to the people of Korea, announcing US military control over Korea south of the 38th parallel and establishing English as the official language during military control.
 On 8 September, US Lieutenant General John R. Hodge arrived in Incheon to accept the Japanese surrender south of the 38th parallel.
-Appointed as military governor, Hodge directly controlled South Korea as head of the United States Army Military Government in Korea (USAMGIK 1945–48).
+Appointed as military governor, Hodge directly controlled South Korea as head of the US Army Military Government in Korea (USAMGIK 1945–48).

 In December 1945, Korea was administered by the US–Soviet Union Joint Commission, as agreed at the Moscow Conference, to grant independence after a five-year trusteeship.
 Waiting five years for independence was unpopular among Koreans, and riots broke out.
-The Communist Party supported the trusteeship, while Kim Ku and Syngman Rhee led the anti-trusteeship movement against both the U.S. military government and the Soviet military administration.
+The Communist Party supported the trusteeship, while Kim Ku and Syngman Rhee led the anti-trusteeship movement against both the US Army Military Government in Korea and the Soviet military administration.
 To contain them, the USAMGIK banned strikes on 8 December and outlawed the PRK Revolutionary Government and People's Committees on 12 December.
 Following further civilian unrest, the USAMGIK declared martial law.

-Citing the inability of the Joint Commission to make progress, the UN decided to hold an election under UN auspices to create an independent Korea, as stated in UN General Assembly Resolution 112.
+Citing the inability of the Joint Commission to make progress, the United Nations (UN) decided to hold an election under UN auspices to create an independent Korea, as stated in UN General Assembly Resolution 112.
 The Soviet authorities and Korean communists refused to participate in the election.
 The final attempt to establish a unified government was thwarted by North Korea's refusal.
 Due to concerns about division caused by an election without North Korea's participation, many South Korean politicians boycotted it.
 The 1948 South Korean general election was held in May.
 The resultant South Korean government promulgated a national political constitution on 17 July and elected Syngman Rhee as president on 20 July.
 The Republic of Korea (South Korea) was established on 15 August 1948.

 In the Soviet-Korean Zone of Occupation, the Soviets agreed to the establishment of a communist government led by Kim Il Sung.
+The Democratic People's Republic of Korea (North Korea) was established on 10 July 1948.
 The 1948 North Korean parliamentary elections took place in August.
 The Soviet Union withdrew its forces in 1948 and the US in 1949.